 2) The Future of Blockchain

-Blockchain has grown into a technological and financial giant alike.
-Such success for cryptocurrency and Blockchain did not come for granted, as it went through many years of growth before reaching the current stage.
+Blockchain has grown into a technological and financial giant.
+Such success for Cryptocurrency and Blockchain did not come for granted, as they went through many years of growth before reaching the current stage.
 Let's discuss the evolution of Blockchain over the years.

 1991